-Even though most employers have recruited time and time again, that does not always mean they do it in the most effective and respectful way.
-As recruiters, there are certain things that we see employers are doing right to hire the perfect candidate and things they are doing wrong which leave a negative impression on the candidate.
+Many employers recruit on a regular basis.
+But that does not always mean they do it in the most effective and respectful way.
+As recruiters, we see some employers that are doing all the right things to hire the perfect candidate.
+On the flip side, we also see employers that are doing things which leave a negative impression on the candidate.
 Obtaining or trying to obtain a new job as a candidate is a very nerve-racking process, so it is important that the employer/recruiter can make them feel as comfortable as possible during this process.

 We have put together a few things that employers are doing in the current market that is both winning and deterring their dream candidate.